JudiniLabs/code-gpt-docs/docs/tutorial-ai-providers/huggingface.md

 # HuggingFace
 Official website https://huggingface.co/

 The Hugging Face is a platform designed to share pre-trained AI models and collaborate on developing and sharing resources related to AI and natural language processing (NLP).
-It serves as a central repository for many models, including those for tasks such as text generation, classification, translation, question answering, and more.
+It serves as a central repository for many models, including those for text generation, classification, translation, question answering, and more tasks.

 ## How to connect
 - Create an account in [Huggingface](https://huggingface.co/)